 Another September festival is Busan.
 Arguably the most important international festival of Asian film, it was created in 1996 and unfolds in the Haeundae District of the South Korean port city.
 The line-up is international (the first edition’s opening premiere was Mike Leigh’s Secrets & Lies), but the main focus for many visitors is the Asian programme – catching up with the finest in that region’s cinema.
 The increased prominence of Asian – and particularly South Korean – cinema in recent years will likely also increase interest in this festival and others across the region, such as Shanghai, Hong Kong and Tokyo.
 Busan’s key prize is the New Currents award for the first or second film by Asian filmmakers.

-Now celebrating its 52nd year, the Panafrican Film and Television Festival of Ouagadougou unfolds every other March.
-(Although this year it will be held in October.)
+The Panafrican Film and Television Festival of Ouagadougou unfolds every other March.
 It was created, as former festival director Michel Ouédraogo noted, ‘in a context in which the African states had recently acquired their independence and they wanted to express their sovereignty and their identity’.
 And it is an essential barometer of the currents flowing through the continent’s thriving cinematic landscape.
 The most prestigious prize is the Étalon de Yennenga (Stallion of Yennenga), named for the legendary founder of the Mossi Empire.

 Telluride Film Festival

 Arguably the most eccentric of the leading festivals, Telluride takes place during the Labour Day weekend (the first Monday in September) high in the mountains of Colorado.
 The programme is only publicised close to the festival opening so that audiences come to it without expectations of what’s playing.
 It’s also not an awards festival but features mostly US premieres.
 And of course, it sports a stunning location.
 Each year, the festival pays tribute to leading lights in cinema.